Information for Assistants

 The lab course takes place on various mornings and afternoons, depending on the course of studies.
 All relevant dates (intended for students) are on the corresponding page for the course of studies.Introductory Meeting:

-- TAs supervising students of D-MAVT: probably 15th of February, 2 pm, via Zoom
+- TAs supervising students of D-HEST / D-ERDW / D-MAVT: Wednesday, 20.
+September, 2pm, via Zoom

 Testing your experiments